bemanuel/nxfskinbr/README.md

 Save the file and restart NxFilter to activate the new GUI.

-**To change back to the original GUI, just remove the "www_dir = xxxxx" parameter from cfg.properties and restart NxFilter.**
+**To change back to the default GUI, just remove the "www_dir = xxxxx" parameter from cfg.properties and restart NxFilter.**